YouwangDeng/YouwangDeng.github.io/_posts/2019-09-14-Union-Find-and-Optimization.md

 #### Union Find

-> Union Find is a effective algorithm to deal with group problem, such as connect a bunch of elements into a group, and then count how many group there remains.
+> Union Find is an effective algorithm to deal with group problem, such as connect a bunch of elements into a group, and then count how many group remains.

 > Basic Union Find algrithm would take O(n) to union two element